ReproNim/OHBMEducation-2022/Exercise/README.md

 ### Data Subset
 Each student (or student group) will be assigned a subset of the above dataset for their analysis.
-This is both for practical purposes, as there is time to do only a limited amount of data analysis in this course, but also for didactic purposes, so that we can share (and aggregate) our individual results in support of both a *meta analysis* amongst our various subsets and a *mega analyis* by combining all of our individual results together.
-For our purposes here, each student/team will get 5 randonly assigned typically developing subjects and 5 subjects with Parkinson's Disease (PD).
+This is both for practical purposes, as there is time to do only a limited amount of data analysis in this course, but also for didactic purposes, so that we can share (and aggregate) our individual results in support of both a *meta analysis* amongst our various subsets and a *mega analysis* by combining all of our individual results together.
+For our purposes here, each student/team will get 5 randomly assigned typically developing subjects and 5 subjects with Parkinson's Disease (PD).
 We know, 'your study' will be under-powered, but, frankly, it's still underpowered even if you have 100's of subjects, we'll talk about *that* separately.

 #### Let's Do It!
 On the JupyterHub in your home directory, let's make a directory for your data:
 ```
-$ mkdir my_data
+mkdir my_data
-$ cd my_data
+cd my_data
 ```

 Now we are going to 'fork' (make a copy) of our specially prepared reduced version of the ds001907 dataset.
 To do this, we will